AAKASHSEBI/AAKASHSEBI/README.md

   About Myself

-  I graduated from St.Thomas (Autonomous) College,Thrissur,Kerala in course of Bsc.
+  I graduated from St.Thomas (Autonomous) College,Thrissur,Kerala in the course of Bsc.
 Electronics.